Critical geopolitics: Practical geopolitics

 Practical geopolitics describes the actual practice of geopolitical strategy (i.e. foreign policy).
 Studies of practical geopolitics focus both on geopolitical action and geopolitical reasoning, and the ways in which these are linked recursively to both 'formal' and 'popular' geopolitical discourse.
 Because critical geopolitics is concerned with geopolitics as discourse, studies of practical geopolitics pay attention both to geopolitical actions (for example, military deployment), but also to the discursive strategies used to narrativize these actions.

 The "critical" in critical geopolitics therefore relates to two (linked) aims.
 Firstly, it seeks to 'open up' Geopolitics, as a discipline and a concept.
 It does this partly by considering the popular and formal aspects of geopolitics alongside practical geopolitics.
 Further, it focuses on the power relations and dynamics through which particular understandings are (re)constructed.
 Secondly, critical geopolitics engages critically with 'traditional' geopolitical themes.
 The articulation of 'alternative' narratives on geopolitical issues, however, may or may not be consistent with a poststructuralist methodology.

 Key texts

-The emergence of critical geopolitics
+Emergence of critical geopolitics

 Critical geopolitics is an ongoing project which came to prominence when the French geographer Yves Lacoste published 'La géographie ça sert d'abord à faire la guerre' ('geography is primarily for waging war') (1976) and founded the journal Hérodote.
 The subject entered the English language Geography literature in the 1990s thanks in part to a special "Critical Geopolitics" issue of the journal Political Geography in 1996 (vol. 15/6-7), and the publication in the same year of Gearóid Ó Tuathail's seminal Critical Geopolitics book.

 Ó Tuathail's 1996 book Critical Geopolitics defined the state of the subdiscipline at the time, and codified its methodological and intellectual underpinnings.